Photo/Jonathan Finch

 Shikaichi Ueki

-was born in Chiba Prefecture in 1985.
-He continues to travel the world, skiing in North America, Japan, New Zealand, and Europe in search of exciting slopes.
-In recent years, he has become particularly interested in climb and ride, which involves going deep into the mountains.
-He is passionate about the challenge of tackling even bigger slopes.
-In addition to his riding activities, he also serves as an organizer of the JAPAN FREERIDE OPEN (JFO) held in Hakuba Cortina, and is responsible for everything from planning to running the event.
+, born in Chiba Prefecture in 1985.
+He travels the world, including North America, Japan, New Zealand, and Europe, in search of exciting slopes.
+In recent years, he has been particularly devoted to climb and ride, venturing deep into the mountains.
+He is passionate about challenging himself on bigger slopes.
+In parallel with his riding activities, he works as an organizer for the JAPAN FREERIDE OPEN (JFO) held at Hakuba Cortina, handling everything from planning to operation.

 https://www.instagram.com/shikaichiueki/

 is a professional skier based in Bozeman, Montana.
-Since being featured in Level 1 Production's film "Realtime" (2007), he has become a movie star who continues to be active in the film scene rather than focusing on competitions.
-He has released signature skis for 4FRNT and RMU, and has many fans around the world.
+Since being featured in Level1 Production's movie "Realtime" (2007), he has become a movie star, primarily active in film and television rather than competitions.
+He has released signature skis with 4FRNT and RMU, and has many fans worldwide.

 https://youtu.be/JGNNBg3_lBs